tormod17/CV/README.md

 - Once a week tuition with online mentor, assisting in development of 10 various different projects.

 ## Coding Experinece
-- **WCRS** :Part of a large, multi-national team of producers, validators and quality assurance experts that collaboratively ensure the highest standards of consistency and integrity for the client's global digital presence.
+- **WCRS** : Part of a large, multi-national team of producers, validators and quality assurance experts that collaboratively ensure the highest standards of consistency and integrity for the client's global digital presence.
 - **Harness** : I.T.
 Recruitment website automating the recruitment process.
-Node, Hapi.js, Redis, S3 Cloud and Semantic UI
+Node, Hapi.js, Redis, S3 Cloud and Semantic UI.
 - **Boat Launch** : Web app listing spots where boat owners can launch their boats across europe.
 Using google maps API.
 - **Unitie** : Website /platform for Brands to link with Student societies for sponsorship.
 Using Redis database.
 - **Ajoupas Barbados** : Website advertising holiday rentals in Barbados.
 Using Bootstrap framework.